letizia-sorrentino/genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 Do not translate the phrase, make the student work through via clues.

-- Provide a table of vocabulary,
+- Provide a table of vocabulary.
-- Do not provide prepositions in the vocabulary, students need to figure the correct prepositions to use
 - Provide words in their dictionary form, students need to figure out conjugations and tenses.
+- Include articles and prepositions in the table.

 Student Input: The cat is on the table, did you forget to close the door?"